cssninjaStudio/vuero/documentation/elements/forms/inputs/input-focus-documentation.md

 ### Focus Colors

-An input can have different border colors when focused.
+An `VInput` can have different border colors when focused.
 Simply add the appropriate color modifier class.
 Available classes are `is-primary-focus`, `is-success-focus`, `is-info-focus`, `is-warning-focus`, `is-danger-focus`.